CluckeyMcCormick/fictional-guacamole/FicGuac/tests/test_assets/README.md

 ##### `error_goal_stuck`
 Signal issued when this pawn is stuck and our other error resolution methods didn't work.
 A pass-through of the `error_goal_stuck` signal from the *KinematicDriverMachine*.
 Includes the pawn and the path-adjusted target.

+## RatPawn
+This is a *BasePawn* with the *RatEmulationMachine* integrated in.
+This is largely a testbed for that machine.
+It's a bit bare bones at the moment.